samponeill/sotm/README.md

-# sotm
+# Siblings of the Moon
-Open source healing platform
+Open source healing programme